kdpkst/Pandemic-Database/README.md

 click [here](./script.sql) to see the script file.

 ## Document
-report.pdf a the report for this coursework click [here](./report.pdf) to see the document.
+report.pdf is the report for this coursework.
+click [here](./report.pdf) to see the document.